Islington’s long been a pleasure-seekers’ district.

 Things haven’t changed… much.

-The area’s packed with excellent restaurants, cocktail dens and activity bars dotted along the main drag, with rows of well-kept Victorian terraces punctuated by gastropubs, cafés and independent shops.
+Along the main drag you’ll find Islington’s amazing restaurants, cocktail dens and activity bars dotted along the main drag, with rows of well-kept Victorian terraces punctuated by gastropubs, cafés and independent shops.